Get Help & Answers Now

 Before you think of quitting, consider whether or not you’re truly ready to do so.
 Talk to your treatment team and support network to assess whether it’s the best decision for your long-term recovery.

 There is no shame in taking Suboxone for long periods or even indefinitely when necessary.
 Addiction is a chronic, relapsing condition.
-If your medication helps you stay sober, keep taking it.
+If your medication helps you stay in recovery, keep taking it.

 These are a few known risks of quitting Suboxone: